On occasion, I write about gender and politics for the popular press.

 My work has also been featured in other news outlets.

-My study of female defense ministers with Tiffany Barnes has been featured in The Guardian (reprinted in SecurityWomen, Eve Afrique), Bloomberg's View (reprinted or featured in Il Giornale (Italian), Courier Quotidiano (Italian), Formiche (Italian), Capital (Greek), Differ News (Greek), UOL Economia (Portuguese), Diario Gestión (Portuguese) Defensa Net (Portuguese), Brasil Soberano e Livre (Portuguese), Exame (Portuguese) hk01 (Chinese), Thể thao & Văn hóa (Vietnamese), New York Minute Magazine, and Magazine Delle Donne (Spanish).
+My study of female defense ministers with Tiffany Barnes has been featured in FiveThirtyEight, The Guardian (reprinted in SecurityWomen, Eve Afrique), Bloomberg's View (reprinted or featured in Il Giornale (Italian), Courier Quotidiano (Italian), Formiche (Italian), Capital (Greek), Differ News (Greek), UOL Economia (Portuguese), Diario Gestión (Portuguese) Defensa Net (Portuguese), Brasil Soberano e Livre (Portuguese), Exame (Portuguese) hk01 (Chinese), Thể thao & Văn hóa (Vietnamese), New York Minute Magazine, and Magazine Delle Donne (Spanish).

 My work on female party leaders has been cited in Newsweek and by the Australian Broadcasting Corporation.
 My research with Mona Lena Krook on women in cabinets has been reported by MSNBC and the Christian Science Monitor.